 Hannah Bradby, Charlotte Kenten, Sarah Deedat & Myfanwy Morgan ‘Having a different conversation around death’: diverse hospital chaplains' views on end-of-life care.
 Ethnicity & Health 18(6): 530-543.

+Hannah Bradby.
 ‘Ethnicity and health: The costs and benefits of conceptualising racism and ethnicity.’
-Editorial.
-Social Science & Medicine, Virtual Special Issue.
+Social Science & Medicine.
+75(6): 955-958. [local copy]

 Scott Weich, Laura Griffith, Martin Commander, Hannah Bradby, Sashi Sashidharan et al. ‘Experiences of Acute Mental Health Care in an Ethnically Diverse Inner City: Qualitative Interview Study’ Social Psychiatry and Psychiatric Epidemiology.
 47(1):119-28.
 DOI: 10.1007/s00127-010-0314-z